‘Future of Church in NE Nigeria also threatened’ says Chibok leader

 Nigeria’s radical Islamist sect, responsible for the kidnapping of nearly 300 girls in Chibok in April, appears relentless in its fight for the establishment of an Islamic state in Africa’s most populous country.
 Boko Haram’s leader Abubakar Shekau has announced, in a recent online video, the establishment of an Islamic caliphate in the towns and villages it has seized in north-eastern Nigeria.

-The insurgents have raised their flags over Damboa and Gwoza in Borno State, and two weeks later, over Buni Yadi in neighboring Yobe state.
-Boko Haram also is trying to claim Madagali in a third state, Adamawa, near the border with Cameroon.
+The insurgents have raised their flags over Damboa and Gwoza in Borno State, and two weeks later, over Buni Yadi in neighboring Yobe state. an extremist group that is located primarily in Northern Nigeria also is trying to claim Madagali in a third state, Adamawa, near the border with Cameroon.
 Hundreds of sect members attacked the Madagali army base before taking over the town.
 They also attacked the nearby villages of Sabongari and Kafin Hausa.

 Madagali’s executive chairman, James Abawu Watharda, said the insurgents struck the area with sophisticated weapons, including rocket-propelled launchers, improvised explosive devices and petrol bombs.
 They shot at people, set property on fire and overpowered security operatives and vigilante groups before hoisting their flags.
 They destroyed at least five churches.
 They also issued written warnings to residents of neighboring villages to vacate immediately.